 I want to share something that I haven’t shared with many people until now.
 And that is my recent divorce and how I’m dealing with life afterward.

 But before I get into that I want to remind you that the Maker/Mistaker Anthology ebook comes out tomorrow March 7th.
 I’m retiring the Maker/Mistaker brand to continue under my real name and I’m archiving all the best posts in a beautifully designed digital retrospective.
 It reads like a book and completes the 3 year journey of growth from my depression to awakening up until I moved to Austin and started this new chapter of my life.
-You can use the discount code innercircle to get 20% off on launch day.

 So the divorce…